 - Engaging in fundraising and grantmaking for financial education and disaster relief programs

 - Political advocacy and lobbying for regulations favorable to credit unions and their depositors

 Arlington, Virginia-based NAFCU is a dues-supported think tank and lobbying organization that advocates on behalf of federal credit unions.
 It’s best-known for producing original reports on various aspects of the credit union industry and finance in general, as well as hosting periodic events and maintaining relationships with federal lawmakers.

 Like the NCUA, NAFCU also maintains an extensive regulatory and financial database for member organizations and consumers.

 American Share Insurance

 American Share Insurance (ASI) is a Dublin, Ohio-based private, for-profit company that provides private share (deposit) insurance to U.S. credit unions.
 ASI’s insurance funds cover some state-chartered credit unions that don’t participate in the NCUA’s NCUSIF scheme, lessening the risks associated with deposits in such institutions.

 ASI also provides supplemental insurance to credit unions looking to protect deposits in excess of the $250,000-per-account maximum.
 Such protection is known as Excessive Share Insurance.

-It’s critical to note that ASI is not affiliated with the Federal Government in any special way.
-If you bank with a credit union that insures deposits through ASI, your money is not guaranteed by the full faith and credit of the United States.
+It’s critical to note that ASI is not affiliated with the federal government in any special way.
+Deposits above $250,000 insured through ASI are not guaranteed by the full faith and credit of the United States.